yanlin-group/cicd/README.md

 5. kubectl apply the yaml files to roll update the apps.
 I.e, pull latest image from ECR and rebuild the containers in k8s.

 This repo is only for a demo purpose.
 If you want to use this repo for your app, code from this repo should be tweaked.

+You may also need to add environment variables to the selected tools for CI/CD.

 ## AWS Zero Deployment Downtime